survivejs/react-book/manuscript/04_webpack_and_react.md

 }
 ```

-Try hitting `npm run dev` again and modifying the component.
+Try hitting `npm start` again and modifying the component.
 Note what doesn't happen this time.
 There's no flash!
 It might take a while to sink in but in practice this is a powerful feature.
 Small things such as this add up and make you more effective.

 ## Conclusion